Skip to main contentCreating an Advanced Evaluation LLM Benchmark

 Uses custom JavaScript or Python code to programmatically evaluate quality.

-Relies on human reviewers to assess outputs based on subjective or nuanced criteria like:- Readability
+Relies on human reviewers to assess outputs based on subjective or nuanced criteria like:

 - Tone